rodekruis/espocrm-training/docs/rental/page1.md

 **2. Registration directly in EspoCRM**
 -	Click on the `Affected households` entity in the upper bar
 -	You are directed to the page with all existing registrations
--	To create a new registration, click on Create Affected household at the top-right
+-	To create a new registration, click on `Create affected household` at the top-right
 -	The registration form opens
 -	The question of the form are divided into multiple themes